DanielBluemont/Echo-Location-Maze-Game/README.md

 # WARNING
-* The game is abandoned and will to be finished
+* The game is abandoned and will not be finished
 # Description
 * WASD movement
 * Use microphone to use echolocation